daniel-xyz/go-chain/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Flur3x/go-chain)](https://goreportcard.com/report/github.com/Flur3x/go-chain) [![GoDoc](https://godoc.org/github.com/Flur3x/go-chain?status.svg)](https://godoc.org/github.com/Flur3x/go-chain)

-This is my personal project to get into the Go programming language (Golang).
-You should not use this Blockchain or Client, except you want to have some fun! 🤙
+This is my personal project to get into the Go programming language (Golang) for the first time.
+You should **not** use this Blockchain or Client, except if you want to have some fun! 🤙

 #### Checklist